prashant1507/playwright-behave-allure-ai-framework/TASKS.md

 - [x] Failing scenarios are clearly displayed
 - [x] POM implementation is maintainable
 - [x] Page objects are properly organized
+- [x] AI selector healing is fully functional
+- [x] AI integration is seamless and effective
 - [ ] CI/CD integration is functional
 - [x] Documentation is complete and accurate
 - [x] Playwright tracing is implemented and functional